 You can’t beat face-to-face contact for furthering cross-cultural relationships.
 But sometimes it’s not always available.
 All over the world, the only, or the main contact people have with their remote co-workers is by conference call, or email.
 While technology is a wonderful thing, if this is the only method of communication you have, vital nuances can be lost in conversation, leading to the breakdown in relationships or even the failure of projects.

-Here are our top tips for making the most of working remotely:
+Here are our top tips for working virtually in a multicultural team:

 WRITTEN BY SUE BRYANT

 Sue Bryant is an award-winning writer and editor specialising in global business culture and travel.

 We’ve got over 28 years’ experience supporting over 1 million people worldwide.
 We’re passionate about delivering change; how can we help you?